huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 absurd :: Void -> a
 ```

-Back to game, you see that the definition of the initial and terminal object are simply inverting the arrows.
+Back to game, We see that the definition of the initial and terminal object are simply inverting the arrows.
 This shows a very powerful aspect of the category theory: ***duality***.
 Which means we only need to prove a theorem or construct a category for one direction and by flipping every arrows in the original diagram we are guarantee to get the other in opposite category for free which really increases the productivity.
 The constructions in the opposite category are often prefixed with the world: “*co*”.
 I will use the products and co-products as an example.

-Imagine you have two lines, colored in red and blue like the picture down below.
+Imagine there are two lines, colored in red and blue like the picture down below.
 How many ways can you describe them all at the same time?

 ![software style comparison](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/two_lines.png)